 There are no land-based casinos in South Carolina.
-However, visitors and state residents can find 2 casino cruise ships offered by The Big M Casino.
-Here, players can play slot machines, table games, and video poker outside the state’s waters.
+However, visitors and South Carolina residents can find 2 casino cruise ships offered by The Big M Casino.
+On these casino cruises, players can play slot machines, table games, and video poker outside the state’s waters.

-Yes, The South Carolina Education Lottery offers scratch-offs, second chance, and state & multistate game draws.
+Yes, The SC Education Lottery offers scratch-offs, second chance, and state & multistate game draws.

 No, pari-mutuel wagering on horse races is not permitted in South Carolina.

-No, online sports betting in South Carolina is prohibited.
+No, online gambling – including sports betting – in South Carolina is prohibited.

 Unfortunately, the future of interactive gaming (including online gambling and casinos) remains unclear.
-Some players from The Palmetto State aren’t waiting and already play at offshore online casinos.
+Some players from The Palmetto State aren’t waiting and already play online poker and casino games at offshore online casinos.
 You can find our list of the best new casinos in South Carolina and the best bonuses above.
 Remember to bookmark our page and revisit us for updates.